Secure CheckoutPersonal information is secured with SSL technology.

-- Offers an in-depth analysis of the role epigenetics play in regulating embryonic stem cell differentiation and mammalian development
+- Analyzes the role of epigenetics in embryonic stem cell regulation

-- Provides genetic researchers, students, and physicians with evidence indicating epigenetic mechanisms involved in stem cell differentiation, highlighting those epigenetic modifications and misregulations that may result in disease pathogenesis
+- Indicates the epigenetic mechanisms involved in stem cell differentiation and highlights modifications and misregulations that may result in disease pathogenesis

-- Examines the potential application of stem cell epigenetics towards developing therapeutic interventions for disease and advancing regenerative medicine, providing a foundation for researchers and physicians to bring this exciting and fast evolving field to the clinic
+- Examines the potential applications of stem cell epigenetics in therapeutic disease interventions and regenerative medicine, providing a foundation for researchers and physicians to bring this exciting and fast-evolving field into a clinical setting

 - Features chapter contributions by leading international experts